-Key Takeaway: Twitter (X) lets you verify five user actions programmatically: follows, retweets, quote tweets, comments, and community membership.
-Each check is a single API call returning a boolean.
-Likes are no longer verifiable by any tool because X made them private in June 2024.
-Account ownership can be proven by checking the participant's recent timeline for a unique code.
+Key Takeaway: Twitter (X) lets you verify five user actions through an API: follows, retweets, quote tweets, comments, and community membership.
+Each check returns a single true/false result.
+Likes became private in June 2024 and can no longer be verified by any tool.
+Account ownership is proven by having the user post a unique code.

 Table of Contents